smurthys/smurthys.github.io/engagement.md

 The host institution needs to arrange transportation to and from my homebase in the country.
 I will not have the time or familiarity to arrange transportation on my own.

-I will bring my own computer and phone, but I will need Internet connection for both devices.
-If I make a presentation (say a guest lecture), I will also need an external HDMI or USB-C monitor, an external USB keyboard and mouse, and a clean whiteboard for impromptu use.
-I assume the external monitor will be shared to an overhead projector.
+I will bring my own computer and phone, but will need Internet connection for both devices.
+If I make a presentation (say a guest lecture), I will also need an external HDMI or USB-C monitor, optionally an external USB keyboard and mouse, and a clean whiteboard for impromptu use.
+I assume the external monitor will also be shared to an overhead projector.

 (I need an external monitor to see my own presentation without craning my neck at the projector screen.
-I use my computer's screen to view my own private notes and scripts during the presentation.)
+I use my computer's screen to privately view my notes and scripts related to the presentation.)

 I do not take any food or drink during a day visit: not even coffee, tea, or milk.
-I do not mind other people consuming food and drinks in my presence, but I ask I not be pressured to partake.
+However, I do not mind other people consuming food and drinks in my presence, but I ask I not be pressured to partake.
 I will let the host know if my requirements change.

 **I would like safe drinking water** during the visit.